e-middleton/A1/README.md

 I realized I completely misunderstood how set(int index, T val) was supposed to work.
 I had previously thought I could add a value anywhere as long as the index was within the capacity initially declared/the size of the internal array.
 But when I ran it through the autograder, I realized that I needed to add those elements before they could be set, and then I had to rewrite a large portion of the code.

+I'm really not sure that I've written my methods correctly, and I feel like I have a lot of loops in different places that make me a little worried that I'm not being very efficient with memory.